Structured Data Generation

 'A'

-You can register multiple fields at once:
+You can register multiple handlers at once:

->>> field.register_fields(
+>>> field.register_handlers(

 fields=[